 Imbolc (pronounced im-bowlk) is a Gaelic word meaning “in the belly,” and for many modern Pagans, Feb.
 1 is one of four Greater Sabbats, or grand holy days, marking the seasons.
 Imbolc (also spelled Imbolg or Immolc) acknowledges the first stirrings of spring, the profound shift away from winter and the return of light and heat to the Northern Hemisphere.

-They would tend to their water wells, renewing their connection to the land and its resources.
-They would sow the first seeds of the year.
+Pagans would sow the first seeds of the year during Imbolc.
 They would clearly demarcate the old cycle of growth from the new.
 And at some point in that process, they’d get loose, weird, loud, and lusty to wake up their spiritual fire, their lust for life.

 These themes of ending, purification, and rekindling are reflected in ancient and modern festivals around the world.
 The Chinese New Year happens at this time, a lunar-based holiday ushering in a new annual astrological sign for billions of people.
 The fire festival Up Helly Aa in Scotland is an end-of-Yule holiday, where thousands of modern Vikings and Scotsmen set fire to a ship, Viking-funeral style while carousing all night.
 The ancient Roman holiday Terminalia, dedicated to the God Terminus, Lord of Boundaries, happens around this time as well.
 He was seen as the literal edge of the winter and the start of spring.

 I’d be remiss not to mention the ancient Roman festival Lupercalia, featuring the priests of the Goddess Lupa, the she-wolf who suckled Romulus and Remus, the founders of Rome.